link-foundation/use-m/README.md

 ## License

 This project is licensed under the [Unlicense](https://github.com/link-foundation/use-m/blob/main/LICENSE).
+That means there is no conditions and limitatios on how this library and its code can be used.